MacKenzieOBrian/NLtoSQL/LOGBOOK.md

 - Next Steps: Deepen fine-tuning/ReAct understanding; start data generation planning.

 **Reflection (2025-11-10)**
 This week was a reset into the research plan after other coursework.
 The main challenge was moving from infrastructure into conceptual tasks like dataset design and agent planning, which require stronger grounding in papers to avoid building the wrong thing.
 The insight—that fine-tuning is likely superior to few-shot for domain-specific NL→SQL—was important, but I treated it as a hypothesis rather than a conclusion.
-The methodological takeaway here is that “theory-first” is a valid strategy: it prevents wasted engineering on an evaluation design that doesn’t align with the literature.

 ## 2025-11-17
 - Activities: Completed plumbing for QLoRA; curated ~100 NLQ-SQL pairs; structured dataset with schema+NLQ+SQL text field; aligned QueryRunner with ReAct Act.
 - Challenges: Bitsandbytes/model loading unstable on Colab GPUs; Colab struggled with large model; uncertainty if QLoRA setup is at fault.